augustss/MicroHs/README.md

    * UndecidableInstances
    * UndecidableSuperClasses
    * ViewPatterns
+ * The only extension that is not always on is `CPP`.
  * `main` in the top module given to `mhs` serves at the program entry point.
  * Many things that should be an error (but which are mostly harmless) are not reported.
  * Text file I/O uses UTF8, but the source code does not allow Unicode.